01-edu/public/subjects/printnbrbase/README.md

 ### Instructions

-Write a function that prints an `int` in a `string` base passed in parameters.
+Write a function that prints an `int` in a `string` base passed as parameters.

 If the base is not valid, the function prints `NV` (Not Valid):